codingfinance/quantopian_lectures/README.md

 The best way to learn is by practice.
 This repository is for practicing the Quantopian Lecture series.
 The notebooks contain code from the quantopian lectures.
+Visit www.quantopian.com for more information.